Digital marketing is, “the promotion of your brand through digital media,” and it’s been increasingly popular since 2000.

-So they are key to show yourself to cold traffic and lead warm traffic to your products and remind your hot traffic that they are this close to acquiring that book they always check out.
+They are key to showing yourself to cold traffic and leading warm traffic to your products, and reminding your hot traffic that they are this close to acquiring that book they always check out.
 The ad will vary according to who you want to target.

 It works like this.
 Your cold traffic sees a paid ad on, let’s say, Pinterest about a free guide you offer, and that leads to your blog.
 They read your content.
 They like it, and they come back.

 Next time, when they open some random page, they will bump into another ad that shows them a relevant product you sell.

 If it’s well delivered, they will follow it and check it out.
 Maybe they won’t buy it at that time, but later they will see an ad about a special offer.
 And boom.

 People need a bit of a push sometimes, and that’s basically what ads are.
 But don’t forget it’s just a push, so you need to do your part too.
 Don’t expect it to do miracles.

 Paid advertising goes together with strategy and good content: forgetting one makes it very difficult to succeed.

 Also, fear not about the cost: there are different budgets, and you can start with a small investment.
 Some advertising options include Pay-per-click (PPC), Cost per action (CPA), Cost per impressions, and even PPC.
 You have plenty of alternatives to choose from.

 Needless to say, digital advertisements will always be cheaper than traditional advertisements, with the return on investment (ROI) way bigger.
 And you see its performance in real-time.